jeremytammik/RvtLock3r/README.md

 the [ground truth](https://en.wikipedia.org/wiki/Ground_truth) input text file, and they can be completely automated, more or less programmatically assisted, or fully manual.

 In all three cases, you will first need to determine up front what elements and which shared parameters on them are to be checked.
 Retrieve the corresponding parameter values, compute their checksums, and save the above-mentioned triples.

+The most generic approoach might be the following:

+- Prompt user to select element
+- Query whether to use type or instance parameters
+- List all the element instance or type poarameters and their values with check boxes
+- User check all paramters to define ground truth
+- Repeat until happy
+- Read all selected parameter values and store as ground truth with element and parameter ids

 ## Storage